 Wondering if traditional metal braces are the only kind available?
-At Village Orthodontics, we offer different types of braces for varying styles and requirements.
-Our orthodontists review what’s available and who they are best for.
+At our Village Orthodontics office, we offer different types of braces for varying styles and requirements.
+Our orthodontists review what’s available and who may be good candidates.

 What are the different types of braces?

 Did you know there are different types of braces beyond the traditional metal kind?
 Advances in orthodontic treatment have brought us options for patients who have unique needs or preferences.
-Today we’ll explain the types of metal braces available at Village Orthodontics.
+Today, we’ll explain the types of metal braces available at our Village Orthodontics office.

 Metal Braces (Traditional)

-As the most common type of braces, these are the type everyone thinks of and probably the one you remember seeing your friends wear in your youth, as they have been a go-to method for straightening teeth for decades.
+For decades, braces have been the preferred technique for straightening teeth.
+As the most prevalent form of braces, they are usually the ones that everyone thinks of and the ones that you probably remember seeing your friends wear in your teens.

 Clear (Ceramic) Braces

-Made of clear materials, ceramic braces are popular with older teenagers and adults since they’re less visible on your teeth than metal braces.
+Ceramic braces, which are made of transparent materials, are popular with older teens and adults since they should be less noticeable on the teeth than metal braces.

-One thing to keep in mind is that these will require more attention to oral hygiene than traditional braces, as the ceramic type are larger in size and more brittle than their metal cousins.
-We tend to use them on upper front teeth rather than on lower teeth.
+One thing to keep in mind about ceramic braces: they are larger and more brittle than regular braces, so they will require more attention to oral hygiene than traditional braces.
+Orthodontists typically prefer to use them on the upper front teeth rather than the lower teeth.

 Lingual Braces